barsoom/gridlook/README.md

 Uses [gridhook](https://github.com/injekt/gridhook) to parse the events.

+We treat this mostly as an internal tool, but open sourced in case it helps others.
+So documentation may be lacking.
+Feel free to ask questions.

 NOTE for Auctionet devs: As of 2020-01-22 we experimentally use [ex-gridhook](https://github.com/barsoom/ex_gridhook) to receive events more performantly.
 The [SendGrid event webhook](https://app.sendgrid.com/settings/mail_settings) might be configured to only post to ex-gridhook, and not to Gridlook.
 Gridlook is still used to view the event log.

 Has some support for [outbound.io](https://www.outbound.io/) metadata.